gmbettendorf/git-practice/syllabus.md

 - assignment: read all of the Internet
 - deliverable: catalogue all of the websites Google fetches for a given word, rewrite this catalogue by hand, and burn it.
 This is called conceptual art.

+Week 3
+-This is a change and it should be reflected in the log.

+ANOTHER CHANGE

+STILL ANOTHER CHANGE